wiseman-timelord/MaNTella-Launcher/README.md

    - **Version**: Python 3.11 is required.
 Note that the script is incompatible with Python 3.12.
    - **Dependencies**: Install all necessary Python dependencies as specified in the Mantella Main requirements file.
 Follow any additional off-site procedures outlined in Mantella documentation for environment setup.
 2. **Language Model**:
    - **Recommendation**: A suitable language model is needed for optimal text processing.
-It is advised to use the [Lewdiculous L3-8B-Stheno-v3.2-GGUF-IQ-Imatrix](https://huggingface.co/Lewdiculous/L3-8B-Stheno-v3.2-GGUF-IQ-Imatrix) model from Hugging Face.
+It is advised to use the [Lewdiculous L3-8B-Stheno-v3.2-GGUF-IQ-Imatrix](https://huggingface.co/Lewdiculous/L3-8B-Stheno-v3.2-GGUF-IQ-Imatrix) model in, Q3 (Min 4GB VRam Free) or Q4 (Min 6GB VRam Free), from Hugging Face.
 It supports both SFW and NSFW content.
 3. **Operating System**:
    - **Compatibility**: The script runs on Windows 7 through Windows 11.
 As the Mantella-WT relies on batch files, it should work on all these versions, provided Mantella is compatible with them.
    - **Permissions**: Administrative privileges might be necessary, as certain operations require elevated permissions.